Yanglin-Tao/JavaWebCrawler/README.md

 ### Scope of the search
 Both number of threads and number of webpages to crawl can be specified in the crawler.

+### Troubleshooting
+If you encountered error like `org.openqa.selenium.SessionNotCreatedException: session not created`, it's likely that your ChromeDriver version is not compactible with your current Chrome browser version.
+In that case, run `brew install chromedriver` again and update Chrome browser to the latest version.